Hi there! I have to admit, this post is going to be a bit different than one of my typical pregnancy posts!

-I also assess her pain from a scale of 0-10 and ask if there is anything I can do right now to help her with her pain.
+- Assess her pain from a scale of 0-10 and ask if there is anything I can do right now to help her with her pain

-I don’t usually do a cervical check upon arrival, unless it’s necessary.
-I try to do as few of those as I can!
+I don’t usually do a cervical check upon arrival unless it’s necessary.

-Then we talk a little bit about how she’s doing, what I can do to help, and answer questions that she or her partner currently has.
+Then we talk a little bit about how she’s doing, what I can do to help, and answer questions that she or her partner currently have.

 It just kind of depends on what situation the patient is in as to what I do next!